How to Lower Tenant Turnover

 Avoiding vacancy isn’t the only benefit of minimizing turnover, though.
 Replacing tenants right after one leaves can be a costly expense.
 To do so, you must clean the unit, sometimes make costly repairs to make it presentable again, advertise the vacancy, screen prospective tenants, and more.

-Long story short, keeping good, long-term tenants saves you time and money.
+Long story short, keeping good, long-term tenants saves you time and helps increase your revenue.

 There are infinite reasons why a tenant might leave, but a good place to start is screening.
 You can usually predict when and why a tenant will leave based on the information you screen for.
 Younger renters, for example, are likely to move on more quickly because their personal and professional lives aren’t yet established.
 These kinds of considerations can be addressed by preliminary screening.